TritonVM/triton-vm/specification/isa.md

 This means the registers and memory elements take values from $\mathbb{F}_p$, and the transition function gives rise to low-degree transition verification polynomials from the ring of multivariate polynomials over $\mathbb{F}_p$.

-Instructions have variable width: they either consist of one word, i.e., one B-Field element, or of two words, i.e., two B-Field elements.
+Instructions have variable width: they either consist of one word, i.e., one B-field element, or of two words, i.e., two B-field elements.
 An example for a single-word instruction is `pop`, removing the top of the stack.
 An example for a double-word instruction is `push` + `arg`, pushing `arg` to the stack.

 Triton VM has two interfaces for data input, one for public and one for secret data, and one interface for data output, whose data is always public.
-The public interfaces differ from the private one, especially regarding their [arithmetization](#arithmetization.md).
+The public interfaces differ from the private one, especially regarding their arithmetization.

 ## Data Structures